-- risks associated with our manufacturing operations including availability and reliability of materials and components as well the reliability of the products that we manufacture and sale: - · loss of significant customers; - increased competition; - · loss of key suppliers; - intellectual property claims by third parties; - · the effect of uncertainty in financial markets on our customers' and our ability to obtain financing; - local and global impacts of the COVID-19 virus, including effects of responses of governmental authorities and companies to reduce the spread of COVID-19, such as shutdowns, travel restrictions and work-from-home mandates; - · uncertainties regarding our foreign operations, including political, economic, currency environmental regulation and export compliance risks; - seasonal fluctuations that can adversely affect our business; - fluctuations due to circumstances beyond our control or that of our customers; - defaults by customers on amounts due us; - · possible further impairment of our long-lived assets due to technological obsolescence or changes in anticipated cash flow generated from those assets; - inability to obtain funding or to obtain funding under acceptable terms; and - demand for seismic data is not assured and depends on the level of spending by oil and gas companies for exploration, production and development activities, thereby potentially negatively impacted the value of our assets held for sale.
+- risks associated with our manufacturing operations including availability and reliability of materials and components as well the reliability of the products that we manufacture and sale: - · loss of significant customers; - increased competition; - loss of key suppliers; - intellectual property claims by third parties; - the effect of uncertainty in financial markets on our customers' and our ability to obtain financing; - · our ability to successfully execute strategic initiatives to grow our business; - local and global impacts of the COVID-19 virus, including effects of responses of governmental authorities and companies to reduce the spread of COVID-19, such as shutdowns, travel restrictions and work-from-home mandates; - uncertainties regarding our foreign operations, including political, economic, currency environmental regulation and export compliance risks; - seasonal fluctuations that can adversely affect our business; - fluctuations due to circumstances beyond our control or that of our customers; - · defaults by customers on amounts due us; - possible further impairment of our long-lived assets due to technological obsolescence or changes in anticipated cash flow generated from those assets; - · inability to obtain funding or to obtain funding under acceptable terms; and - demand for seismic data is not assured and depends on the level of spending by oil and gas companies for exploration, production and development activities, thereby potentially negatively impacted the value of our assets held for sale.

 For additional information regarding known material factors that could cause our actual results to differ materially from our projected results, please see (1) Part II, "Item 1A.
 Risk Factors" of this Form 10-Q, (2) Part I, "Item 1A.
-Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended January 31, 2020, and (3) the Company's other filings filed with the SEC from time to time.
+Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended January 31, 2020, (3) Part II, "Item 1A.
+Risk Factors" in our Quarterly Report on Form 10-Q for the quarter ended July 31, 2020 and (4) the Company's other filings filed with the SEC from time to time.